-We build handicap vehicles from the ground up.
+At Rollx Vans, we build accessible vehicles from the ground up.

 Getting the Job Done Right

-Once a customer selects their wheelchair access van, the van doors, windows, and body panels are wrapped to make sure they’re protected during the process.
-Each van’s interior is disassembled and placed into protective carts while the van goes through the assembly line.
+Once a customer selects their wheelchair access van, the van doors, windows, and body panels are wrapped to make sure they are protected during the process.
+Then, the handicapped vehicle’s interior is disassembled and placed into protective carts while the van goes through the assembly line.
 This includes the removal of the seats and carpeting.

 The next step is the new door tracks are cut out, fabricated to fit, and welded into place.
 All welds for the floor and door tracks are then inspected on all customized disability vehicles for sale to ensure they meet the highest safety and quality standards.
-The van goes through a seam, seal, and undercoating process.
-This is followed by the lowered interior being painted.